This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 The Army Corps of Engineers

-In addition to the above members of the U.S. Army, those who worked as part of the Army Corps of Engineers were particularly at risk of exposure to asbestos.
-This is because they were involved in the construction of numerous facilities, many of which contained asbestos.
-Asbestos was heavily used in all kinds of construction projects.
+Another group of army veterans of note are those that worked as part of the Army Corps of Engineers.
+These service men and women were particularly at risk of exposure to asbestos.
+This is because they were involved in the a lot of construction jobs, many of which contained asbestos.
 The Corps designed and constructed most of the infrastructure used by the Army and the Air Force.
 Today these soldiers are now responsible for abating much of the asbestos used through the infrastructure.

 Assistance through the VA